SAVE AN EXTRA $5 - $20 OFFUse code PETS in cart (Exclusions apply)

 Pets with thick clumps of skin and oil (seborrhea) or chemically bound odors that also have skin infections should be washed twice: first with shampoos that open pores or lift debris, then with shampoos that control fungal infections, yeast, or bacteria, such as Malaseb or Be Super Clean.
 Give the skin a good scrubbing, your pet will love it, and make sure to wash out all the shampoo when you are done.
 Residual shampoo can also make your pet itch and smell.

 Unhealthy skin odor caused by cancer is difficult to control.
 With cancerous tumors that destroy the skin, underlying tissues become infected.
 Topical and systemic antibiotics are of limited use.
 Some pets with cancer benefit from surgery, chemotherapy, and radiation.
-Most pets with cancer benefit from supplements that boost the immune system, such as Be Well for Dogs with organic green tea and organic flax.
-Be Well for Cats also has organic flax.
-Super VitaChews for Dogs has a good concentration of antioxidants to benefit the immune system.
+Most pets with cancer benefit from supplements that boost the immune system, such as Be Well with organic green tea and organic flax.
+Super VitaChew Chewable Tablets for Dogs has a good concentration of antioxidants to benefit the immune system.

 Whenever there is a malodorous skin infection, clipping your pet's hair helps alleviate the odor and make the infection easier to treat.
 This is especially true with long-haired cats infected with fungal ringworm.
 In addition to making it easier to treat and visualize problem areas, clipping makes it easier for the skin to dry.
 Dry skin is more resistant to fungal, yeast, and bacterial infections than is damp skin.
 Another reason to clip is that clipping makes shampoos, conditioners, and medications go further.